Skip to Content

 • Line the salmon fillets onto a towel and pat them dry to remove moisture.

-• Set the oven to a low broil and line a rimmed sheet pan with parchment paper or a silicon mat.
+• Set the oven to a low broil and line a rimmed sheet pan with parchment paper or a silicone mat.
 Arrange the fillets onto it and generously coat the top of the salmon with the mayonnaise mixture.
 Then, sprinkle furikake seasoning over the tops.

 Notes